 Have you been thinking about adding omega-3 to your dog’s diet?
 There are internet articles and supplements galore touting the health benefits of omega-3 … for you and your dog!
 But it’s not as simple as just picking up some fish oil at the grocery store or pharmacy.

-So here’s some important advice about the best way to give omega-3 to your dog.
+So here’s some important advice about the best way to protect dogs from cancer.

 Omega-3 And Cancer

 The researchers looked at inflammatory conditions in dogs … and whether they increase the risk of T-zone lymphoma (TZL).
 TZL is behind about 12% of all dog lymphomas.
 And more than 40% of TZL cases occur in Golden Retrievers.
 The study found that omega-3 supplements may decrease the odds of TZL.
 This is especially significant if you happen to have a Golden Retriever.

 But that’s not all.
 The researchers also found that omega-3 supplements can help lessen the effects of inflammatory diseases … and boost immune system response in dogs.
 Chronic inflammation is a cause of many stubborn health issues … so omega-3 is also a good idea to help ease a wide range of symptoms.